Benefits

 • Co-authoring a research paper

-• Presenting research findings at a summer research symposium hosted by the Office of Graduate Educational Equity Programs
+• Presenting research findings at a summer research symposium hosted by the Office of Graduate Educational Engagement Programs

 • Participating in research writing seminars and professional development seminars